colab-coop/bylaws/ARTICLE-3.markdown

 consensus of the Member Body) shall attempt to approach all decision-making matters with a goal of seeking consensus.

+If they so choose, Members may elect to defer their voice in decision-making to a delegate for a specified time.
+This option may be used, for instance, if a member would be absent for a decision-making session such as a meeting.
+The chosen delegate's position on a decision will count as both the delegate's position as well as the position of the member who has deferred their position to the delegate.

 Consensus may mean that consensus is reached agreeing that consensus is not necessary for a given issue.
 Viable alternatives should start with three-fourths majority vote, with decreasing acceptable egalitarianism.